Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Walnut tree bark: English walnut trees have deep gray to brown bark with deep, rounded fissures.

-Walnut tree leaves: English walnut tree’s pinnate leaves contain between 5 and 9 leaflets, and they always have a single blade at the tip.
-Individual leaflets are 4” to 7” (10 – 18 cm) long.
-Compared to butternut and black walnuts, there are fewer leaflets on English walnut trees.
+Walnut tree leaves: The pinnate leaves of English walnut trees consist of 5 to 9 leaflets, always featuring a single blade at the tip.
+Each individual leaflet measures 4 to 7 inches (10 – 18 cm) in length.
+In contrast to butternut and black walnuts, English walnut trees have a lower leaflet count.

 California Black Walnut (Juglans californica)